ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Application performance monitoring (APM) and real user monitoring (RUM) are two types of tools that help teams understand how an application is performing in production and identify or prevent user-facing outages.

 An APM tool usually sits inside or alongside your application in the production environment and provides analytics and insights into resource usage and request latency and throughput from the perspective of your backend.
-RUM is an external tool that pretends to be a user and provides analytics on latency from the frontend s perspective, or the perspective of a real user.
+RUM is an external tool that pretends to be a user and provides analytics on latency from the frontend's perspective, or the perspective of a real user.

 If you had to choose one (and these tools are often very expensive, so you may be forced to go with one or the other), choose the one that covers the blind spot more likely to be problematic for your application.
 If you have tons of users and you get inundated with real-time complaints for every minor bug or edge case, then an APM monitoring backend load may prove more valuable than a RUM producing redundant alerts to your users.
 For most startups in seed or growth stages, though, you'll likely have inconsistent application usage, especially covering your edge cases, in which case RUM may be more valuable than an APM on a mostly idle backend.